 BA in Psychology with an Emphasis in Mental Health

-The Bachelor of Arts in Psychology with an Emphasis in Mental Health is designed to proved an understanding of how cognitive, behavioral, personality and social factors are involved in mental health and illness.
+The Bachelor of Arts in Psychology with an Emphasis in Mental Health is designed to provide an understanding of how cognitive, behavioral, personality and social factors are involved in mental health and illness.
 Students who have successfully completed the degree will be prepared to pursue a variety of graduate and career opportunities within mental health-oriented fields (e.g., counseling, nursing, psychology, social work).

 Students graduating with a BA in Psychology with an Emphasis in Mental Health will need to pursue a graduate degree before they are able to obtain professional licensure.
-Students are encouraged to check entrance requirements for any post-graduate programs prior to finishing their BA at Webster in the event they need to take additional coursework.
+Students are encouraged to check entrance requirements for any postgraduate programs prior to finishing their BA at Webster in the event they need to take additional coursework.

 Program Details